Ajatt-Tools/autocopy/README.md

 **Use cases:**

+The add-on is intended to assist in editing large amounts of cards.

 * When editing premade or unfinished Anki decks.
 * When using `Yomichan`'s clipboard monitor feature to add definitions to a deck of `subs2srs` cards.